luzejunior/CineMovie-Database/README.md

 And that's it!

 ## Running
-Open cloned directory and open `CineMovie Database.xcworkspace` file.
+Navigate to cloned directory and open `CineMovie Database.xcworkspace` file.